snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

 understanding instantaneous rates of change, but may not capture the full picture if the response is highly nonlinear or if the parameter ranges of interest are large relative to the local curvature.

+Dakota supports this type of study through numerical finite-differencing or retrieval of analytic gradients computed within the analysis code.
+The desired gradient data is specified in the responses section of the Dakota input file and the collection of this data at a single point is accomplished through a parameter study method with no steps.
+This approach to sensitivity analysis should be distinguished from the activity of augmenting analysis codes to internally compute derivatives using techniques such as direct or adjoint differentiation, automatic differentiation, or complex step modifications.
+These sensitivity augmentation activities are completely separate from Dakota and are outside the scope of this manual.
+However, once completed, Dakota can utilize these analytic gradients to perform optimization, uncertainty quantification, and related studies more reliably and efficiently.

 .. _`sa:global`: